 Addressing the disparity between urban and rural consumer spending, as well as inflation and employment concerns, could significantly enhance the purchasing power of rural consumers.
 By improving affordability, particularly in rural areas, the government aims to create a more balanced economic environment where both urban and rural regions contribute to economic growth.

-In Line with RBI’s Projections
+In line with RBI’s projections

 Deloitte’s growth forecast aligns closely with the Reserve Bank of India’s (RBI) projection of 7.2% growth for FY25.
 This is slightly higher than the Finance Ministry’s Economic Survey, which estimated GDP growth to be between 6.5-7% for the same period.